Gender transition: Social repercussions

 Over the course of a gender transition, people who are close to the transitioning individual may experience a sense of loss and work through a grieving process.
 This type of loss is an ambiguous loss, characterized by feelings of grief where the item of loss is obscure.
 Family members may grieve for the gendered expectations that their loved one will no longer follow, whereas the transgender person themself may feel rejected by their relatives' need to grieve.
 Feelings that arise are described as a way of seeing the person who is transitioning as the same, but different, or both present and absent.

+Medical transition

+Physical aspects of gender transition can go along with social aspects; as well as wearing gender affirming clothing, transgender people often hide features from their natal puberty; for example, transgender men binding their breasts and transgender women shaving.
+Other physical aspects of transitioning require medical intervention, such as gender-affirming hormone therapy or gender-affirming surgery.

+It is important to note that most transgender individuals will receive few, if any, surgeries throughout their lifetimes and some may never receive HRT.
+Barriers to accessing medical transitioning can include: a lack of financing, a lack of desire, or a lack of accessibility.